 No matter how busy we are, each of us has time to volunteer.
 Find out what organizations in your community need help and give it.
 Without volunteers, organizations such as the Fisher House – which provides a “home away from home” for family members of wounded soldiers overseas – would not be able to exist.
 I was amazed by the stories I heard about military spouses giving both their time and goods to help wounded soldiers and their families.

 Being helpful is such an easy thing to do, but we all fail at this from time to time.
 Helping others is the most human act we can all do daily.
-Whether it is someone on the street, a neighbor, a coworker or peer, helping someone else pays in dividends.
+Whether it is someone on the street, a neighbor, a coworker, or a peer, helping someone else pays in dividends.

 We can all implement this behavior.
 Titles and rank do not matter.
 I observed this trait repeatedly when I met people on base.
 Whether someone was affiliated with supporting military organizations or working directly for the military, everyone was humble.
 As a leader, it is the most important trait you can have.